Basic Illinois CPA CPE Requirements

-Many business professionals who hold titles or designations through an organization such as the American Institute of Certified Public Accountants (AICPA) are responsible for maintaining their license through means of continuing professional education and generally must complete a certain amount during a recertification period.
-However, a prime difficulty with this process is the fact that different jurisdictions, often delineated according to state or territory borders, have their own requirements.
-When it comes to AICPA requirements for continuing professional education, each state is subject to a Board of Accountancy which sets its own policies, so variances abound between locations.
-If CPAs aren’t careful to understand their state-specific requirements, license renewal can quickly become a burdensome process, so it is important for licensees to educate themselves on the stipulations imposed by their particular Board.
+Many business professionals are required to maintain a license through CPE hours.
+And generally, they must complete a certain amount during the renewal period.
+However, a prime difficulty with this is the fact that different locations have their own requirements.
+When it comes to CPE, each state is subject to a Board of Accountancy which sets its own policies.
+So, the Illinois CPA CPE requirements might be different than other states.
+Unfortunately, some CPAs don’t pay attention to their state requirements, and license renewal becomes a difficult process.
+So, it is important for them to know the stipulations they must follow.

-CPAs who are located in Illinois are required to renew their license every three years and must complete 120 hours of continuing professional education per recertification period.
-The table below shows a few of the primary limitations and deadlines for license renewal in Illinois.
+CPAs in Illinois need to renew their license every three years, so in that time, they must complete 120 hours of CPE.
+The table below shows a few of the main limitations for license renewal.

 |License Renewal Date||CPE Reporting Period||Total CPE Hours||Self-Study Credit Limitations|